Auke1810/woocommerce-additional-product-identifiers/README.md

 # Use this plugin
 * step 1.
 Click the green button (top right) "Clone or Download"
 * step 2.
 Click download ZIP
 * step 3.
-Inzip the file
+Unzip the file
 * step 4.
 The plugin directory is named "woocommerce-additional-product-identifiers-master" Remove -master from the name
 * step 5. .zip the file to woocommerce-additional-product-identifiers.zip
 * step 6.
 Install the plugin in your Wordpress Woocommerce shop like an ordinary plugin.